Transfer of Learning in PE: Why It Matters and How to Teach It

 Throwing

-This visual clearly illustrates the wide reach of one simple skill.
-Students see how learning to throw in PE connects to real-life games and fun experiences—like skipping rocks or playing backyard football.
-It’s one of the most impactful posters in the series.
+The Transfer of Learning throwing visual is a perfect example of how one simple skill reaches far and wide.
+Students can see exactly how learning to throw in PE connects to real games and experiences they already love — like backyard football or skipping rocks at the lake.
+It's one of the most impactful posters in the series.

 Dribbling